Dora Montefiore: Suffragette

-Montefiore was friends with suffragette Adelaide Knight and Minnie Baldock.
+Montefiore was friends with suffragettes Adelaide Knight and Minnie Baldock.
 Montefiore was one of the speaker's at Baldock's Canning Town WSPU group and wrote to support Baldock's 'noble stand' in visiting the Liberal leader in December 1906.
-Montefiore left the WSPU and joined the Adult Suffrage Society, for which she became honorary secretary in 1909, to support the case for full suffrage not based on financial status but for all men and women over the age of majority (21), rather than the limited option, some argued as a first step of women with property being enfranchised.
+Montefiore left the WSPU and joined the Adult Suffrage Society, for which she was elected as honorary secretary in 1909, to support the case for full suffrage not based on financial status but for all men and women over the age of majority (21), rather than the limited option, some argued as a first step of women with property being enfranchised.
 Montefiore's socialist views were shared by Sylvia Pankhurst whom she kept in contact with after the split with WSPU.

 Later life

 Montefiore lectured in Holland, attended the Socialist International Conference and went on a lecture tour of Europe and in the US, then returned to Australia in 1910 to visit her son Gilbert.
 While in Australia, Montefiore edited International Socialist Review of Australasia when its owner Henry Holland fell ill in 1911.
 Montefiore also met Premier William Arthur Holman.
 In 1912 Montefiore went to South Africa and wrote about the effect of capitalism.

 In October 1913, Montefiore was involved in a “holiday plan” to take the children of unionised workers locked out by employers in Dublin into the respite care of sympathetic families in England.
 Archbishop of Dublin William Joseph Walsh, wrote a public letter condemning the plan as dangerous to the children's Catholic faith.
 Those involved were arrested and charged with kidnapping.
 The charges were later dropped.

-During the First World War, Montefiore volunteered in France but also joined the British Socialist Party, and contributed articles to The Call.
+During World War I, Montefiore volunteered in France but also joined the British Socialist Party, and contributed articles to The Call.
 In 1920, she was elected to the provisional council of its successor, the Communist Party of Great Britain.
 When Montefiore's son died in 1921 from the effects of mustard gas poisoning acquired during his service in the War, the Australian government would not allow her to visit Australia until Holman spoke on her behalf and assured them that she promised not to engage in communist propaganda.
 Montefiore was allowed to visit, and also used the time to make connections in the Australian communist movement, meeting Christian Jollie Smith.
 Montefiore represented the Communist Party of Australia in Moscow in 1924.

 Montefiore wrote her autobiography in 1927; it was called From a Victorian to a Modern.

 Montefiore died at home in Hastings in 1933, and her cremation was at Golders Green, Middlesex.